 Why?
 Because while adrenal fatigue is not optimal functioning, it is not a disease.
 Allopathic practitioners treat diseases.
 Complete adrenal failure is called Addison’s disease.
 Your adrenal glands no longer produce cortisol.
 You need cortisol to survive, so you are given synthetic cortisone for the rest of your life.

 Why wait until you have full-blown Addison’s disease?
 Why not stop before you fall off the cliff?

 Integrative medicine recognizes less than optimal functioning as something that can be improved through better lifestyle choices, detoxification, and supplementation.

 Adrenal fatigue is recognized by integrative medicine as a treatable condition.

 I believe the body will heal itself given the proper nutrients.
-So first I recommend a foundational support to heal the adrenals as well as all the organ systems affected by stress.
-Getting the adrenals functioning properly will stop the hair loss, weight gain, and aging, but the body needs extra nutrients to grow hair and healthy skin, improve body composition to increase lean body mass and decrease body fat, and optimize health.
+So first I recommend foundational support to heal the adrenals as well as all the organ systems affected by stress.
+When the adrenals function properly, they will stop hair loss, weight gain, and aging.
+But the body needs extra nutrients to grow hair and healthy skin, improve body composition to increase lean body mass and decrease body fat, and optimize health.

 I recommend hypothalamic support to improve the communication system between the adrenals and the brain.
 Supporting the hypothalamus allows it to orchestrate the rest of the endocrine system as well as the neurological and immune system to harmonize the symphony of hormones, neurotransmitters and cytokines so your DNA dances optimal health and well being.